Takht-e Soleymān: Takht-e Soleyman tiles

 Iranian elements, on the other hand, are also expressed in the Takht-e Soleyman tiles.
-These are mainly literary themes from the Shahnama, the ‘Book of Kings’.
-The Shahnama a historical account of Iranian kings and mythological matters through the use of calligraphy and illustrations.
-For example, a tile has an image of Faridun, one of the legendary pre-Islamic Iranian kings, seen defeating the tyrant Zahhak.
-There is a tile with an image of Bahram V, who reigned in the 5th century in the Sassanian dynasty, shown hunting deer with Azada, his slave.
-Another scene is explained with calligraphy using a luster painting of Rustam (a famous Iranian warrior frequently included in the Shahnama) killing his son, Sohrab.
-Using stories and images from the Shahnama contributes to the integration of the Ilkhanid king into Iranian history, showing how Mongols are not just foreigners, but successors of Iran.
+These are mainly literary themes from the Shahnameh, the ‘Book of Kings’.
+The Shahnameh is a historical account of Iranian kings (shahs) and mythological matters through the use of calligraphy and illustrations.
+For example, a tile has an image of Fereydun, one of the legendary pre-Islamic Iranian kings, seen defeating the tyrant Zahhak.
+There is a tile with the image of the 5th century Sasanian monarch Bahram V, shown hunting deer with his slave Azada.
+Another scene is explained with calligraphy using a luster painting of Rustam (a famous Iranian warrior frequently included in the Shahnameh) killing his son, Sohrab.
+Using stories and images from the Shahnameh contributes to the integration of the Ilkhanid monarch into Iranian history, showing how Mongols are not just foreigners, but successors of Iran.
 There are also religious themes on the tiles, presented through Qur’an quotes, mentioning themes from the Shi’a branch of Islam.
 Many of the tiles were produced by craftsmen who followed the Shi’a path, where a hexagonal, exterior tile has the name ‘Ali’, the Prophet Muhammad's cousin, around the border six times.

+The British explorers Theodore and Mabel Bent dug “in front of a mosque” at the site in early May 1889, returning to London later with at least one tile fragment.